User0332/PogScript/docs/guides/compiler/token_and_ast_guide.md

 <br/>

-NOTE: `astimport` and `astinsert` are resolved statically at runtime, so user input would not be able to modify their behavior.
+NOTE: `astimport` and `astinsert` are resolved statically at compile time, so user input would not be able to modify their behavior.
 All `astinsert` does is replace the current working node in the parser with the provided node.